SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 >[!TIP]
 >Keep clicking 'Save' periodically over the course of this exercise so that you don't lose your work if the browser session were to time out.

-## Step 3 - Massage the data event received from the Adapter
+## Step 3 - Enrich the data event received from the Adapter
 In the next few steps, we will enrich the support case data received from the Adapter and prepare it for further processing.
 1. Click on the (+) Add Flow Step button to add a new step.
 <br>![](../ex4/images/image-8.png)